-One SIP trunk group was created between Avaya Aura® Communication Manager and Avaya Aura® Session Manager to carry the traffic to and from the service provider (two-way trunk group).
+One SIP trunk group was created between Communication Manager and Session Manager to carry the traffic to and from the service provider (two-way trunk group).
 To separate the codec settings required by the service provider from the codec used by the telephones, two IP network regions were created, each with a dedicated signaling group.

-For inbound calls, the calls flowed from the service provider to the Avaya Session Border Controller for Enterprise then to Avaya Aura® Session Manager.
-Avaya Aura® Session Manager used the configured dial patterns and routing policies to determine the recipient (in this case Avaya Aura® Communication Manager) and on which link to send the call.
-Once the call arrived at Avaya Aura® Communication Manager, further incoming call treatment, such as incoming digit translations and class of service restrictions are performed.
+For inbound calls, the calls flowed from the service provider to the Avaya SBCE then to Session Manager.
+Session Manager used the configured dial patterns and routing policies to determine the recipient (in this case Communication Manager) and on which link to send the call.
+Once the call arrived at Communication Manager, further incoming call treatment, such as incoming digit translations and class of service restrictions are performed.

-Outbound calls to the PSTN were first processed by Avaya Aura® Communication Manager for outbound feature treatment such as Automatic Route Selection (ARS) and Class of Service restrictions.
-Once Avaya Aura® Communication Manager selected the proper SIP trunk; the call is routed to Avaya Aura® Session Manager.
-The Avaya Aura® Session Manager once again used the configured dial patterns and routing policies to determine the route to the Avaya Session Border Controller for Enterprise for egress to SaskTel's network.
+Outbound calls to the PSTN were first processed by Communication Manager for outbound feature treatment such as Automatic Route Selection (ARS) and Class of Service restrictions.

+Once Communication Manager selected the proper SIP trunk; the call is routed to Session Manager.
+Session Manager once again used the configured dial patterns and routing policies to determine the route to the Avaya SBCE for egress to Time Warner Cable's network.